AppliedOmics/Pro-MAP/Instructions.md

 ### Array Properties

-Once array files are upload the foreground and background columns information is extracted from the array data.
+Once array files are upload the foreground and background column information is extracted from the array data.
 The app will attempt to determine the default values, these can be adjusted using the dropdown menus.

 - **Array Chanel**: the fluorophore wavelength used to the read the probes.
 - **Array Column**: The measurement column used for foreground and background (usually median), determined by the array processing software.